kaiyao/battleships-dapp/avoiding_common_attacks.md

 In addition, in `truffle.js` a 6000000 gas limit has been configured (which is lower than that on TestNets and the MainNet), and the unit tests pass.

 The transaction that uses the most gas is actually creating a new game on the blockchain, as it tries to deploy a new BattleShop.sol contract.
+Note that in truffle.js the `solc` optimizer is enabled in order to reduce the contract size and make it deployable.

 ## Denial of Service
 Denial of Service is avoided with the following: